heremaps/xyz-hub/docs/PSQL.md

   * We use `gist-sp` only when there are only point features in the collection.
 * `CREATE INDEX ...
 USING btree (xyz.action text_pattern_ops ASC, xyz.author text_pattern_ops DESC, xyz.txn DESC, xyz.txn_next)`
   * Search for features with a specific action (CREATE, UPDATE or DELETE).
 Because the cardinality is very low, there are sub-indices.
-  * Search for features that where updated by a specific author, optionally limited to a specific version.
+  * Search for features that were updated by a specific author, optionally limited to a specific version.
 * `CREATE INDEX ...
 USING gin (xyz.tags array_ops, xyz.txn, xyz.txn_next)`
   * Used to search for tags, optionally in a specific version.

+The history queries allow to directly find the correct feature using index-only scans in a couple of tables.
+This requires the `txn_next` value as explained above for the history query.

 ## Transaction Logs